Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ### The Page Objects Pattern

-* Describes any webpage in terms of a hierachical Domaim Specific Language (DSL)
+* Describes any webpage in terms of a hierarchical Domain Specific Language (DSL)
 * Application specific DSL helps to hide the page implementation, so the test is no longer allowed to directly interact with the page, but instead uses a framework to classes and methods to accomplish the same goal.

 #### Advantages of the Page Object Pattern

 * Creates a DSL framework
-* Testing Behaviour - very similar to BDD
+* Testing Behaviours - very similar to BDD
 * DRY
-* Modular and reuseable : As each Page Object is made from multiple smaller objects, the smaller objects (Eg, header and footer objects), these can be shared between multiple pages that have the same implementations of these objects
+* Modular and reusable : As each Page Object is made from multiple smaller objects, the smaller objects (Eg, header and footer objects), these can be shared between multiple pages that have the same implementations of these objects
 * Clear intentions - Intended actions can be clearly represented in code

 #### Disadvantages of the page object pattern